-The K2 Media Client automatically handles material of various types and formats as specified in the following sections:
+The K2 client automatically handles material of various types and formats as specified in the following sections:

-Playout on SDA-00 and SD-00 models
+Playout on K2 Media Client SDA-00 and SD-00 models

 On SD-00 models, for a given frame rate, you can play clips of any format back-to-back on the same timeline.
-Refer to table "Video codec description - SDA-00 and SD-00 models" earlier in this section for a list of the supported formats.
+Refer to the video codec description earlier in this section for a list of the supported formats.